YotpoLtd/metorikku/README.md

 *NOTE: If you added some dependencies to your custom JAR build.sbt you have to either use [sbt-assembly](https://github.com/sbt/sbt-assembly) to add them to the JAR or you can use the ```--packages``` when running the spark-submit command*

 #### Apache Hive metastore
-Metorikku supports reading and saving tables from Apache hive metastore.
+Metorikku supports reading and saving tables with Apache hive metastore.
-To enable hive support via spark-submit (assuming you're using MySQL as Hive's DB) send the following configurations:
+To enable hive support via spark-submit (assuming you're using MySQL as Hive's DB but any backend can work) send the following configurations:
 ```bash
 spark-submit \
 --packages mysql:mysql-connector-java:5.1.75 \